-- Lot consolidation of 616 Constance Avenue, 620 Constance Avenue, 619 Nelson Street, 623 Nelson Street, and 1326 Miles Street prior to development as the proposed CD No.121 Zone does not work unless the parcels are consolidated - Undergrounding of the electric power lines along Constance Avenue and Nelson Street adjacent to the subject property - Criteria for affordable housing units - Group daycare for children - Mass timber construction - Passive House certification for the proposed building - The building be constructed to include seventeen 3-bedroom dwelling units - Right of way in the southeast corner to allow for privately owned publicly accessible open space - Right of way and public walkway between Constance Avenue and Nelson Street on the northern part of the subject property - 11 visitor parking spaces will be provided and remain - That the parcel is not to be subdivided (to prevent stratification)
+- Lot consolidation of 616 Constance Avenue, 620 Constance Avenue, 619 Nelson Street, 623 Nelson Street, and 1326 Miles Street prior to development as the proposed CD No.121 Zone does not work unless the parcels are consolidated - Undergrounding of the electric power lines along Constance Avenue and Nelson Street adjacent to the subject property - 8 affordable dwelling units - 3 special needs dwelling units - Group daycare for children - Building to be designed and constructed to conform to the requirements of Step 4 (R2000) of the BC Energy Step Code - The building be constructed to include a minimum of six 3-bedroom (or more) dwelling units - Right of way in the southeast corner to allow for privately owned publicly accessible open space - Right of way and public walkway between Constance Avenue and Nelson Street on the northern part of the subject property - A minimum of 17 visitor parking spaces will be provided and remain - 100 shares for a membership for a shared vehicle service for the residents - 88 bus passes for one year for residents - 2 operational automobiles to be owned and maintained by the owner of the building for sole use of the residents at the building owner's expense.

-Council direct staff and legal counsel for the Township to coordinate with the property owner to ensure a Section 219 Covenant addressing the aforementioned issues is registered against the property title, in priority to all financial encumbrances, prior to returning Amendment Bylaw No. 2964 and Amendment Bylaw No. 2965 to Council for consideration of adoption.
+Council direct staff and legal counsel for the Township to coordinate with the property owner to ensure a Section 219 Covenant addressing the aforementioned issues is registered against the property title in priority to all financial encumbrances, and with Mayor and CAO authorized to execute said Covenant, prior to returning Amendment Bylaw No. 2964 and Amendment Bylaw No. 2965 to Council for consideration of adoption.